I wanted to go through the top three knee pain relief exercises for runner’s knee.

-Perform 1 set of 5 reps in a smooth controlled movement.
+Perform one set of 5 reps in a smooth controlled movement.
 Moving down and up the quad is one repetition.
 The intensity is depending on how much bodyweight you put into the foam roller.
 The more bodyweight you put into the foam roller, the deeper the massage is.
 It should be at the point where it is uncomfortable feeling like you are getting a massage from the foam roller.

-Remember, do not overdo it or put too much weight into it because you will irritate the quadriceps, which will lead to more knee pain.
+Remember — do not overdo it or put too much weight into it because you will irritate the quadriceps, which will lead to more knee pain.

 #2 – Lying Down Quad Stretch

 Start by lying on your side on the mat and rest your head on your forearm.
 Stretch out the left knee.
 Hips and shoulders are stacked up.
 Tighten up your abdominal area.
 Bend one knee and bring the leg back.
-You should feel a stretch in the quads and in the hip flexors and in your iliotibial band as well.
+You should feel a stretch in the quads, in the hip flexors and in your iliotibial band as well.

 Lying Down Quad Stretch

 Do all the exercises alternating back and forth.
 Like the first exercise, the quads foam rolling, you do it on the right side and then switch to the left side.
 The reason is, you want to balance the body.
-Even if the knee pain is just on one side, it will work well and will prevent an injury on the pain free side.
+Even if the knee pain is just on one side, it will work well and will prevent an injury on the pain-free side.
 Also, it gives the painful side a little bit of a break from the exercises.
 You might be doing a whole bunch of exercises to help with your knee pain but you are not giving your knee a rest to recover on what you put it through.

 #3 – Hip Drop

 Standing on one leg is what happens most of the time with our movements.
-When we walk or when we run, we pretty much stand on one leg as opposed to squat where you are standing on both legs evenly.
+When we walk or run, we pretty much stand on one leg as opposed to squat where you are standing on both legs evenly.
 This exercise targets the hips for stability, strength activation and endurance.

 Stand on one leg and then bend on your knee.
 Drop the hip out and then bring it back up as you straighten the knee and squaring the hip.